• Skip to primary navigation

 Tempeh Khao Soi - Coconut Noodles Soup

-If you are looking for a rich and aromatic noodle soup, you are going to love this vegan Khao Soi recipe!
-While this dish is a bit higher in fat than usual, it's so delicious you definitely won't feel guilty about it!
+If you are looking for rich and aromatic noodle soup, you will love this vegan Khao Soi recipe!
+While this dish is a bit higher in fat than usual, it’s so delicious you definitely won’t feel guilty about it!

 Tempeh Khao Soi - Coconut Noodles Soup